 Marrying in an Oxford College needs special planning, but this is definitely worth it for a unique and historic venue.
 If you are fortunate enough, many of the 38 Colleges have stunning chapels, atmospheric cloisters, and beautiful grounds.
 Some of the oldest date back to the 13th Century, and are beautiful and atmospheric wedding venues full of wonderful decoration and hidden corners.

 Some Colleges may need you to be a member or alumni to get married in the Chapel, and even special permission from the Archbishop of Canterbury!
 Even if you are not having your ceremony in the Chapel, many Colleges are popular venues for receptions and parties.
-However, Colleges are often only available in term time and are popular with conferences and summer schools so it pays to plan early.
+However, Colleges are often only available out of term time and are popular with conferences and summer schools so it pays to plan early.

 Away from the University, you could consider the Victorian splendour of Oxford Town Hall which is a spectacular venue with stunning interiors, high vaulted ceilings, and intricate plaster work.
 Looking further afield Woodstock has Blenheim Palace and is also a wonderfully picturesque location for less grand but no less special smaller celebrations.